“You can do what you have to do, and sometimes you can do it even better than you think you can.”

 “To build a winning crew, select the right athletes, place them in proper seats, and allow for the freedom to create.
 In other words, hire the right people for the right jobs and manage with a loose leash.”

-– Craig Lambert, Journalist, Author and Rower, Mind Over Water: Lessons In the Art of Rowing.
+– Craig Lambert, Rower, journalist and author, Mind Over Water: Lessons in the Art of Rowing.

 “To learn the quickness and spontaneity that characterizes good sculling, spend some time watching animals.
 From them you can learn the grace that comes from their economy of movement and their complete reliance on their senses.”